speediegq/packr/README.md

 Sign packages using PGP keys instead of some stupid weird format.

+- Clearly notify users of antifeatures

+Another area that many GNU/Linux distributions fail at is properly notifying users of proprietary licenses and antifeatures such as connecting to a server without the users's concent.

+Free software programs like the Kitty terminal have been shown to connect to servers in the past without notifying the users.

+Official repositories should also only contain free (as in freedom) software.
+Finally, work *against* nonfree programs by licensing Packr software under GPLv3 when possible.

 - The existing directory structure is fine, don't fix it.

 Don't put binaries in some stupid new directory.
 Package managers